M-HT/SR/SR-games/README.md

 To generate an assembler version of the original executable, put the static recompiler (*SR.exe*) and the original executable in the appropriate subdirectory and run *build-x86.sh* (or *build-arm.sh* or *build-llasm.sh*).

 [NASM](https://www.nasm.us/) (Netwide Assembler) is needed to generate (and to compile) the x86 assembler version.
 Versions 2.15.03 -- 2.15.05 contain a bug which prevents them from working with the static recompiler.
-Use an earlier (or later) version.
+Use a later (or earlier) version.

 The generated assembler version consists of *.asm* (or *.s*) and *.inc* files (or *.llasm* and *.llinc* files).
 Move these files into the appropriate subdirectory in the *games* subproject.